Kiranwaghmare123/Sep2020/Basic Programming Concepts/Day1/Readme.md

 8. However Internal details of  JVM will differ from platform to platform but still all understand the Same Java Bytecode.<br>

+**Language Basics**<br>
+*Variables*<br>
+You've already learned that objects store their state in fields.
+However, the Java programming language also uses the term "variable" as well.
+This section discusses this relationship, plus variable naming rules and conventions, basic data types (primitive types, character strings, and arrays), default values, and literals.<br><br>
+*Operators*<br>
+This section describes the operators of the Java programming language.
+It presents the most commonly-used operators first, and the less commonly-used operators last.
+Each discussion includes code samples that you can compile and run.<br><br>
+*Expressions, Statements, and Blocks*<br>
+Operators may be used in building expressions, which compute values; expressions are the core components of statements; statements may be grouped into blocks.
+This section discusses expressions, statements, and blocks using example code that you've already seen.<br><br>
+*Control Flow Statements*<br>
+This section describes the control flow statements supported by the Java programming language.
+It covers the decisions-making, looping, and branching statements that enable your programs to conditionally execute particular blocks of code.<br>